TruongKhang/DeViLoc/README.md

 ![Alt Text](demo_deviloc_short.gif)

 ## Requirements
-All experiments were implemented under Ubuntu 16.04 and NVIDIA TESLA V100/NVIDIA GeForce RTX 3090 with cuda version of 11.3/11.6.
+All experiments were implemented under Ubuntu 16.04 and NVIDIA TESLA V100/NVIDIA GeForce RTX 3090 with the cuda version of 11.3/11.6.
-Note that the results might be different when using different GPU architecture.

-To setup working environment, you need to create a virtual Python environment using Conda and then install required packages using pip
+To setup working environment, you need to create a virtual Python environment using Conda and then install the required packages using pip

     conda create -n dvl_env python=3.8 -c anaconda conda activate dvl_env